 For report measures other than the quality measures, payer type is created by assigning each person to an annualized payer type based on their primary medical insurance information during a reporting year, regardless of whether the person had insurance for just a single month, the full year, or any number of months in-between.
 The annualized assignment is based on the payer type with the highest number of months with (a) commercial, (b) Medicaid, or (c) Medicare Advantage or Medicare FFS insurance, summed together.
 In the event of a tie in the number of months with insurance for two or more payer types, a secondary logic step looks at the count of claims within each of those payer types and an assignment is made to the type with the highest claim count.
 For example, a person with commercial insurance for six months with ten commercial claims and Medicare Advantage insurance for the other six months and with three Medicare Advantage claims will receive the commercial payer type at the annual level.
-A person with a greater number of Medicare Advantage months and claims, will be assigned to Medicare FFS payer time at the annual level.
+A person with a greater number of Medicare months than Medicaid or commercial, and with the same number of Medicare FFS and Medicare Advantage months and claims, will be assigned to Medicare FFS payer time at the annual level.